Dandula/power-docker/README.md

 host:
-  add <domain> <dir> - add a new host del <domain>       - delete the host
+  add <domain> <dir> - add a new host del <domain>       - delete the host pub <domain>       - give access to the host from the Internet via ngrok
 mount:
   www                - mount WWW directories defined at hosts.map file
 make: